Best Grateful Dead shows for beginners

 A beginner show should sound good, move well, and give you a reason to keep listening.
 The goal is not to prove anything; it is to find the door that opens for you.

-The outdoor myth
+The outdoor 1972 pick

 The late-era comeback